-Before mass-produced lumber and steel were common, schools, homes, warehouses, and other buildings used large timbers for structural support.
+Before mass-produced lumber and steel were common, builders of schools, homes, warehouses, and other buildings used hand hewn beams for structural support.
 From America’s old-growth deciduous and coniferous forests, these timbers have lived previous lives and are extremely durable.
-Bearing the unmistakable character of their previous purposes, these beams can be used for aesthetic and structural applications.

-If you’re searching for ceiling beams or you need a mantelpiece for a home or a business, few beams have the authentic, rustic feel of hand-hewn or rough-sawn reclaimed timbers.
-Our beams capture the look and feel of an old-world home, which stands in stark contrast to the processed, cookie-cutter look of today’s buildings.
-Read on to learn more about the differences between hand-hewn and rough-sawn beams.
+If you’re searching for ceiling beams or you need a mantelpiece for a home or a business, few beams have the authentic, rustic feel of hand hewn or rough sawn reclaimed timbers.
+Read on to learn more about the differences between hand hewn and rough sawn beams.

 What is Hand-Hewing?

 When a log is hewn, it is transformed from its natural round shape into a timber with roughly flat sides.
-Timbers can be two- or four-sided hand-hewn.
+Timbers can be a two- or four-sided hand hewn beam.
 Before lumberyards and sawmills were common, old-world craftsmen used adzes, broad axes, skill, and effort to turn felled logs into timbers.

 This time-consuming and laborious process left unmistakable marks on these beams, which add authenticity and character to the product.
 Because these beams were hand-crafted from locally available wood, their species and dimensions may vary.